MicrosoftDocs/CommunityToolkit/docs/maui/options.md

 ## SetShouldSuppressExceptionsInConverters

-When set to true, if a converter implementing `CommunityToolkit.Maui.Converters.BaseConverter` throws an Exception, the Exception will be caught, logged via `Debug.WriteLine()`, and a predetermined default value will be returned.
+When set to `true`, if a converter implementing `CommunityToolkit.Maui.Converters.BaseConverter` throws an `Exception`, the `Exception` will be caught, logged via `Debug.WriteLine()`, and a predetermined default value will be returned.

-Default value is false.
+Default value is `false`.

 ### Example
 This option is enabled when calling `.UseMauiCommunityToolkit()`: